 Don’t forget!
 Free access is available via a local library, school, or local organisation.
 You'll find a search bar on the website that you can use to figure out whether you’re eligible!

-FluentU concentrates on conversational language and topics that you’ll come across in everyday life.
+Like Mango Languages, FluentU concentrates on conversational language and topics that you’ll come across in everyday life.
 It’s slightly different to Mango Languages in that it uses real-world videos in its lessons, such as news clips, film trailers and documentaries.
 It’s far more interactive than Mango Languages, and while it may not have the same language choices, it may just hold your attention for a little longer.
-Our final thoughts on Mango Languages

 There’s no denying that Mango Languages could be an invaluable resource for beginners hoping to focus on conversational language and realistic examples.
 It could also prove useful as a supplementary tool for advanced beginners hoping to reinforce common phrases and vocabulary.
 However, where it really shines is in it’s extensive selection of regional languages.
 Unfortunately, where it lacks is in its offerings for more advanced learners, seeking something a little more in-depth and involved.